Sonic The Hedgehog finally gets a special move... 25 years on

 The report from an Engadget hands-on says it “lets the player drop down from a jump into an accelerated, controllable spin-dash attack.
 Once on the ground, players can instantly change direction without coming out of the attack.”

-Also on Friday, Sega released a new Sonic Mania level.
+Also on Friday, Sega released a new Sonic Mania level for our perusal.
 Green Hill Zone Act II is inspired by the original, but features new routes (including a new upper level) and secrets.
+You'll surely recognise the music, though.

 Here you can see Sonic’s new signature move and get a look at the flash 60-frames-per-second visuals that give add an incredible smoothness to the traditional 16-bit sprites.